 Mrs. Peacock, with the candlestick.

-A short commercial break: The candlestick, in all its glory.
+The candlestick, in all its glory!
 I confess I'm quite proud of this simple technique.

 Some pics of the build as a whole (below):

-The back: An experiment in brick-writing!
+The back was an experiment in brick-writing!
 The plates' original purpose, however, was to keep light from escaping through the inevitable little cracks between the crates and masonry bricks.

 Thanks for viewing!